 The clever team behind Fancy Hanks and Good Heavens (Kent Bell, Mike Patrick, Daragh Kan and Myles Munro) are the real heroes here, because they know what makes a good party — and party you will as soon as you enter Heroes.

 Firstly, you need to find it.
-Despite it being a very-visible three stories, you have to ride the elevator from Nitro Lab on Bourke Street — up to the drinking and eating level — to get inside.
+Despite it being a very-visible three storeys, you have to ride the elevator from Nitro Lab on Bourke Street — up to the drinking and eating level — to get inside.
 As soon you step out the elevator, senses are assaulted.

 Your eyes by a cacophony of colours from the treasures gathered on the owners' 10 -day jaunt around Malaysia.
 Your ears by music reminiscent of roller skating rinks from Saturday afternoons in the early 80s.
 Your nose by the smell of the smoky grill.
 And this is before you put anything in your mouth.